 The Open Research Funders Group (ORFG) is a partnership of funding organizations committed to the open sharing of research outputs.
 This will benefit society by accelerating the pace of discovery, reducing information-sharing gaps, encouraging innovation, and promoting reproducibility.
-The ORFG will speak in an amplified voice, and engage a range of stakeholders to develop actionable principles and policies that enable sharing and collaboration across the global research enterprise.
+The ORFG speaks in an amplified voice, and engages a range of stakeholders to develop actionable principles and policies that enable sharing and collaboration across the global research enterprise.

 The Open Research Funders Group (ORFG) has its genesis in an October, 2015, meeting convened by the Robert Wood Johnson Foundation (RWJF) and the Scholarly Publishing and Academic Resources Coalition (SPARC).
 This forum of open access stakeholders included representatives from more than 50 organizations.
 It offered a unique opportunity for participants to share experiences, concerns, strategies, and questions regarding open access and open data.